-Like every person and every organisation, we’re changing how we do things in response to the Covid-19 virus.
+Like every person and every organisation, we’re changing how we do things in response to the Covid-19 virus and we’ll keep this page updated with developments.

 In response to the government advice at the time, and in particular in advising social distancing and working from home where possible, we temporarily closed the Unlock office on Tuesday 17th March and we have put into action the contingency plans that we had been developing in recent weeks.